DAOmasons/RuleBook/about/voting.md

 ## Community Vote

-The Community Vote followed the Arbitrum vote, and was between the 2 remaining Ships.
+In Round 1 Community Vote followed the Arbitrum vote, and was between the 2 remaining Ships.
+In Round 2 they will be held concurrently.

 We airdropped Grant Ships Voting Tokens (GSVT) totaling 103,637 to grant recipients, ship operators and a selection of community judges.

-### How we Apportioned GSVT
+### How we Apportioned GSVT in Round 1

 GSVT tokens were apportioned as follows:
 | Voter | Count | % |